These days, when I go on vacation, it’s usually to a national park.

 Here’s a little more information on dog-friendly national parks:

 Located in the Canadian province of Nova Scotia, this park is known for its spectacular highlands and breathtaking ocean scenery.

 To get there, fly to Cape Breton’s local airport and take the famous Cabot trail up to Ingonish Beach, 1 of the park’s 2 main entrances.
 Once inside, you’ll find waterfalls, forests, mountains, beaches and freshwater lakes, as well as moose, bald eagles and possibly black bears.

 In the fall, the green highlands are awash in color, making it a great destination for leaf peepers.

-Fly into: Sydney, Cape Breton Island (YQY).
-Driving distance to park: 2 hours.
+- Fly into: Sydney, Cape Breton Island (YQY)

 * * *

-Nicole Drummer is a wine professional, freelance writer and dog lover based in New York City.
-She travels frequently with her Border Terrier, Belle, and posts all about their adventures on her travel blog.
+This article on dog-friendly national parks was written by Nicole Drummer, a wine professional, freelance writer and dog lover based in New York City.
+Nicole travels frequently with her Border Terrier, Belle, and posts all about their adventures on her travel blog.